 At six in the morning, the POWs had reveille and “bongo” or count at 6:15 in detachments of 100 men.
 After this came breakfast which was a fish soup with rice.
 After breakfast, there was a second count of all POWs, which included both healthy and sick, before the POWs marched a mile and a half to the airfield.

 After arriving at the airfield, the POWs were counted again.
 They went to a tool shed and received their tools; once again they were counted.
 At the end of the workday, the POWs were counted again and when they arrived back at the school, they were counted again.
 Then, they would rush to the showers, since there were only six showers and toilets for over 500 POWs.
-They were fed dinner, another meal of fish and rice, and then counted one final time before lights were turned out at 9:00 P.M.
+They were fed dinner, another meal of fish and rice, and than counted one final time before lights were turned out at 9:00 P.M.

 The brutality shown to the POWs was severe.
 The first Japanese commander of the camp, a Lt.
 Moto, was called the “White Angel” because he wore a spotless naval uniform.
 He was the commander of the camp for slightly over thirteen months.
 One day a POW collapsed while working on the runway.
 Moto was told about the man and came out and ordered him to get up.
 When he couldn’t four other Americans were made to carry the man back to the Pasay School.